 Medical assistance abroad

-The Emergency Assistance Service provided by AXA Assistance has the medical expertise, contacts and facilities to help should you be injured in an accident or fall ill.
+The Emergency Assistance Service provided by AXA Travel Insurance has the medical expertise, contacts and facilities to help should you be injured in an accident or fall ill.

 The service operates 24 hours a day, 365 days a year offering you peace of mind during your travels.